Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 Is a business license absolutely required for a dropshipping store?
 In a sense, no. But it is a wise idea for many reasons.

-Dropshipping comes with a few risks, one of which is losing your personal property – your house, car, and/or your bank account – if you are sued and haven't purchased a business license.
+Dropshipping comes with a few risks, one of which is losing your personal property, including your house, car, and/or bank account, if you are sued and haven't obtained a business license.

-It's wise to check with a local accountant, attorney, or tax advisor not only to verify the cost but also to learn how to register your business to help you understand your tax responsibilities as a dropshipper as well.
+It's wise to consult with a local accountant, attorney, or tax advisor, not only to verify the cost but also to learn how to register your business, which will help you understand your tax responsibilities as a dropshipper.

 2. Don't use copyrighted images or videos